ardzz/zeeb-dorker/README.md

 * PHP Version ^5.4.* or above

 ### Installation and How to Use
-1. First, you must have installed GIT `sudo apt install git`
+1. First, you must have installed GIT `sudo apt install git`.
-2. Clone or download this repository `git clone https://github.com/ardzz/zeeb-dorker.git`
+2. Clone or download this repository `git clone https://github.com/ardzz/zeeb-dorker.git`.
-3. Run the code `php main.php`
+3. Run the code `php main.php`.
-4. Enter your dork then type `y` or up to you if you want to save the results
+4. Enter your dork then type `y` or up to you if you want to save the results.
-5. Finally, type the name of the file to be saved
+5. Finally, type the name of the file to be saved.

 *Translated by Google Translate*